dbursztynowski/5g-taskforce/README.md

 IMPORTANT: Before starting, **read the [README](./looptest/README.md) in the the directory looptest**.
 If you followed all our installation guides then in place pod vertical scaling should be enabled already, but it can be enabled even now which is described [here](./looptest/README.md#README.md#1-enabling-inplacepodverticalscaling).

+_Note: Control loops in Kubernetes can be deployed using Kubernetes Operator Framework.
+This is a native approach to orchestrate resources in Kubernetes, but its entry level exceeds the limitations of our course.
+Additionally, operators may not be a right choice for managing higher-level abstractions where using dedicated applications may be more suitable.
+The latter is closer in spirit to the approach adopted in our project._